kwgoodman/books/readme.rst

 ====

 ===  ================================================   ===========================
-Feb  Close to the Machine                               Ellen Ullman Feb  Persepolis                                         Marjane Satrapi Feb  Seeing and Believing                               Richard Panek
+Feb  Murder on the Orient Express                       Agatha Christie Feb  Close to the Machine                               Ellen Ullman Feb  Persepolis                                         Marjane Satrapi Feb  Seeing and Believing                               Richard Panek